SatyamGaba/253_pa3_code/README.md

 * use `model.apply(init_weights)` when training from scratch or use `model.load_state_dict(torch.load(<path/to/saved/model>))` when using pretrained weights of the same architecture
 * set `init_epoch` to the first epoch value for training.
 It will be zero when starting from scratch otherwise the epoch number
 * `early_stop_threshold` can be used to change the creteria for early stopping

+For Class imbalance case, Use `main_imbalance.py` and Dice Loss

 ## Results